by John Mark Comer

 What’s an example of the desires of your “old self” vs. the desires of your “new self”?

 Do this Practice as a Community right now: (10 minutes per person)

 Hopefully you’ve all figured out your number on the Enneagram.
 If not, no worries.
 We’re a Community and this journey takes time.
 It’s never too late to start.

 Here’s an exercise:

-- Go around the room and, if your’e comfortable with with it, share your number.
+Go around the room and, if you’re comfortable with it, share your number.

 The Nine Enneagram Types: